Whatsapp Icon

 Chinese Trucks

-• Best performance when maintenance schedules are followed closely
+• Strong performance when maintenance schedules are strictly followed

 Japanese Trucks